Doraemon: Nobita's Dinosaur 2006: Plot

 Suneo shows everyone a fossilized claw of a Tyrannosaurus, and Nobita is angry that he doesn't get a look.
 Nobita claims that he will be able to find a living dinosaur.
 Panicking, Nobita researches dinosaurs and starts digging in a hill, but then, the landlord forces him to dig a hole.

 Nobita unearths an egg fossil.
 Using the time-wrap, he returns it to its original form and plans to hatch it.
 A young Futabasaurus comes out of it, and Nobita decides to name him Piisuke.
 Nobita doesn't show it to Gian and Suneo due to Piisuke being too small and says he would have to eat spaghetti through his nose if he lies.
 Meanwhile, Nobita and Piisuke form a strong bond between them with Nobita working very hard to make sure Piisuke is well looked after and grows attached.

 Piisuke grows too big to stay in Nobita's closet and has to be moved to a lake.
 However, the next day when Nobita goes to visit him he hears that Piisuke was seen and when he gets to the lake it's flooded with reporters and is unable to take him home.
-Nobita is then visited by a dinosaur hunter from the 24th century who wants to purchase Piisuke but flees soon after.
+Nobita is then visited by the Black Mask, a mysterious assailant from the 24th century, who wants to purchase Piisuke but flees soon after.

 When night comes, Nobita takes Piisuke away after Doraemon distracts all who gathered there.
 He escapes with Piisuke and he and Doraemon use the time machine to take Piisuke back to the Late Cretaceous.
-On the way there however the time machine is attacked by the dinosaur hunter from before who intend to capture Piisuke no matter what.
+On the way there however, the time machine is attacked by the Black Mask, who intends to capture Piisuke no matter what.
 Nobita, Doraemon and Piisuke manage to escape but the time machine is damaged.
 They leave Piisuke in prehistoric times and return home with Nobita crying the entire way.

 Gian, Shizuka and Suneo do not believe that Nobita has raised a dinosaur and he angrily uses the Time TV.
 However, they see Piisuke being bullied by sharp-toothed Elasmosaurus.
 Doraemon says because, while on the time machine, they have accidentally left Piisuke in Hell Creek instead of Japan.
 Nobita and Doraemon decide to head back with the others tagging along as well.